AnweshGangula/ifcjs-101/README.md

 This project is set-up by following the instruction provided in the IFC.js [Hello World documentation](https://ifcjs.github.io/info/docs/Hello%20world)

+- This repo uses [web-ifc-three](https://ifcjs.github.io/info/docs/Guide/web-ifc-three/Introduction) which is a boilerplate 3D BIM Viewer with no in-built functionalities.
+You can use this if you want to build your own custom application with full control over the implementation.

+- Also check-out [web-ifc-viewer](https://ifcjs.github.io/info/docs/Guide/web-ifc-viewer/Introduction) which is a 3D BIM viewer with many tools and functionalities already implemented (section drawings, dimensions, etc.), allowing you to create BIM tools with very little effort.

+  - Check out [this repo](https://github.com/AnweshGangula/ifcjs-viewer-101) for basics

 # Setting up the project (Pre-IFC.js)